spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/10-service-listings/2-postgresql-db.md

 The following are requirements for using Palette Postgres:

 * Do not use the Postgres user names, `postgres` and `admin`.
-These user names are reserved for internal system operations and will cause internal conflicts if used.
+These user names are reserved for internal system operations and will cause internal conflicts.

 # Prerequisite